danrdoran/Fertilizer-Advisor/README.md

 # Fertilizer-Advisor

-End-to-end pipeline for:
+This repo provides an end-to-end pipeline for:

-1. preprocessing agronomic maize field data,
+1. Preprocessing agronomic maize field data,
-2. training a reward model and behavior-policy (π₀) model,
+2. Training a reward crop-profit model and behavior policy (π₀) model,
-3. learning and evaluating a new fertilizer policy offline, and
+3. Learning and evaluating a new fertilizer policy offline, and
-4. running a Streamlit app that recommends N–P₂O₅–K₂O rates.
+4. Running a decision support app that recommends N–P₂O₅–K₂O rates.

-> **Note:** The Streamlit app **does not require** `learn_and_evaluate_policy.py` to have been run, but it **does** require the outputs of preprocessing and model training.
+> **Note:** Running the app requires an OPENAI_API_KEY, as it utilizes LLM calls in a RAG framework to give further maize management guidance grounded in region-specific technical documentation.

+See docs/paper.pdf to read more about the project.

 ---